 One way I love to use English ivy is in containers, they will readily grow in any type of plant container; indoors as well as out.

-There are many variations available in ivy cultivars, from the iconic green with white veins with white or gold variegation, of different leaf forms, and growth patterns.
-The generic deep green with three lobed leaves is very hardy, the others may not be.
+Ivy cultivars have many variations: from the iconic green with white veins to those almost all white or with gold variegation.
+Different leaf forms, and growth patterns make more variations.
+The generic deep green type with three lobed leaves is very hardy, the other cultivars may not be.

 As it climbs you will notice root-like “holdfasts” or “stayfasts” that will carry the plant upwards in the trees and on the walls of buildings.
 These are rootlike formations which anchor the plant to rocks and other structures.
 Ivy’s holdfasts collect nutrients and can climb as high as 50 feet.
 Many people no longer like it for this quality.

 It is considered somewhat toxic, especially the berries, but is used in medicine.